juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position
 	* Typically there'll be 3 pullbacks
-	* Take profit along the third push
+	* Take 2/3 profit along the third spike
 	* let the remaining run higher
 	* If the stock breaks half of the morning spike, sell the position
 * Requirement